IMPORTANT DISCLAIMER

 Extended Forecast

-Sunday: Wind easterly 10 to 20 knots increasing to east 20 to 25 late in the day.
+Saturday: Wind west 10 to 20 knots increasing to west 20 to 30 in the afternoon.

 Extended Forecast